 Vehicles cannot be wheel clamped on the public highway for parking offences, provided a valid Blue Badge is correctly displayed on the vehicle.
 But if you park improperly on privately owned land, you may risk having your vehicle wheel clamped.

-The vehicle must be moved if a police officer or a traffic warden in uniform requests it.
+The vehicle must be moved if a police officer or a civil enforcement officer (previously called traffic wardens) in uniform requests it.